In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 (WordPress Fatal error message)

 If your WordPress site is displaying a ‘Fatal error’ message, the issue may be caused by conflicting plugins or memory issues.

 To learn how to troubleshoot and fix this error, see the tutorial below:

 (Fatal error: Allowed memory size exhausted)

 When the amount of memory allocated to your WordPress site isn’t enough to perform tasks required by a feature or plugin that you have installed, errors occur that can prevent you from being able to access your admin area.

-To learn how to troubleshoot and fix problems related to memory size, see the relevant section in the tutorial below:
+To learn how to troubleshoot and fix errors related to memory size, go here: